No Products in the Cart

 You can either go from the top of your head through your face, torso, and legs all the way down to your toes, or you can go from your toes all the way up to your head.
 This technique helps to destress your body and relieve pain.

-Music is said to help reduce the activity of the sympathetic nervous system and help the body relax better.
+Sleep music helps reduce the activity of the sympathetic nervous system and relax your body.
 Listening to calming, soft music can help you fall asleep better.
-Some might prefer listening to natural sounds like rain, cricket, etc. Playing any of these in the background while sleeping can help relax your body and distract your mind, making it easy to sleep.
+Some might prefer listening to natural sounds like rain, cricket, etc. Playing any of these in the background while sleeping can help relax your body and distract your mind, making it easier to sleep.

 Going to bed and waking up at the same time every day helps in falling asleep faster and getting better quality sleep.
 A consistent schedule (even on weekends) can help synchronize your circadian rhythm and sleep cycle.
 This helps your body know when to expect sleep and helps you become better at initiating and maintaining sleep.